luizsj/buraco_php/README.md

             and this will take some precious time at this moment.
     So, I will develop the local structure for users.
     This resource is off-toppic, and will not be detailed.

+1.2.1.1) Register and Login developed
+    This is enough to mantain the logical for now.
+    Resources logout, edit account and forgot password will be implemented later.

+1.2.1.2) After Login
+    A logged user have his data saved in Session[user] subarray After Login, will be displayed a start screen that will have various resources
+        which will be developed in future
+        like a ranking of players
+            and last games played
+        and a principal is START NEW GAME